 - Make sure you use mirror lock up if you are using a DSLR so as to avoid shake due to mirror movement.

 - If you use a tripod for shooting panoramas, turn off image stabilisation in the lens and in your camera if it has an option for that.

-1. Lens: While we all know that a wide angle lens is a good choice for landscape photography, it is not a good choice when it comes to shooting panoramas.
+1. Lens: While we all know that a wide angle lens is a good choice for landscape photography, it is not a good choice when it comes to shooting for panoramic photography.
 Stitching various wide angle images will lead to a resulting awkward image with unpleasantly distorted areas.
 Moreover, the stitching application will struggle to seamlessly create a panorama.

 Do not shoot very narrow as the field of view will be very less in a narrow lens and you will have to shoot too many frames both vertically and horizontally.

-The best choice of lens for shooting panorama is a standard lens with moderate focal length – neither too wide not too narrow.
+The best choice of lens for shooting a panoramic photo is a standard lens with moderate focal length – neither too wide like an ultra wide lens or very wide angle lens nor too narrow like a big telephoto lens.
 This way you can shoot an acceptable number of images to be merged together later.
 The best choice of focal lengths would be between 35mm and 85mm depending on how close the view/subject that you are planning to shoot is, but, you can always experiment with even longer focal lengths.

 2. Camera: There is no specific camera for shooting panoramas.
-Any camera that allows manual settings will be great to shoot panoramas.
-It can be either a DSLR, Mirrorless or even a compact one that will let you shoot manual.
+Any digital camera that allows manual settings will be great to shoot panoramas.
+It can be either a DSLR, Mirrorless or even a compact one that will let you shoot in manual mode.

 4. Double bubble level: After mounting your camera to the tripod, you can level your camera even further by attaching a double bubble level to the hot shoe on your camera.